ndhulipala1/PA_voting_districts/README.md

 # Pennsylvania Voting District Analysis

 This codebase is where analysis was done to compare the output of the [BDistricting algorithm](https://bdistricting.com/about.html), a political redistricting algorithm, and the 2020 Congressional Districts of Pennsylvania (PA).
-This analysis was performed for our paper, "Algorithms for Political Redistricting and Assessing Fairness," a final project for the course CS331 Advanced Algorithms at Wellesley College.
+This analysis was performed for our paper, "Algorithms for Political Redistricting and Assessing Fairness," a final project for the course CS331 Advanced Algorithms at Wellesley College (linked [here](https://drive.google.com/file/d/1SbNpvwVfDj4vciJeJH-1DentXQs6XX8J/view?usp=sharing)).
 This README will explain what the various aspects of the repository are, what they do, and how to operate them.

 ## About This Repository